Harvard Undergraduate Council

 The Harvard Undergraduate Council, Inc., colloquially known as "The UC," was the student government of Harvard College between 1982 and 2022, until it was abolished by a student referendum.

-The UC had faced widespread disillusionment in its final years.
-In 2019, students called the UC “out of touch from reality" and launched a popular movement to "dissolve the UC."
+In 2019, students called the UC "out of touch from reality" and launched a popular movement to "dissolve the UC."
 The Harvard Independent declared that the UC was "known to spend a huge budget to accomplish nothing (except a line on a resumé)."
-The Harvard Crimson’s editorial board characterized the UC as “a dysfunctional, detached government…unpopular enough to spark massive support for its abolition.
+The Harvard Crimsons editorial board characterized the UC as "a dysfunctional, detached government...unpopular enough to spark massive support for its abolition.

 The UC was criticized for grant funding delays, internal procedural debates, funding disparities between student organizations, political infighting, and bureaucratic inefficiencies.
 In the late 2010s, voter turnout in UC elections was as low as 2 percent, and a Winter 2021 Harvard Political Review poll found that only 9 percent of Harvard undergraduates approved of the UC.

 On March 31, 2022, Harvard undergraduates voted to dissolve the UC by a 76 percent to 24 percent margin.